absinthe-graphql/absinthe_relay/README.md

 ## Documentation

-See "Usage," below, for basic usage information.
+See "Usage," below, for basic usage information and links to specific resources.

 - For the tutorial, guides, and general information about Absinthe-related projects, see [http://absinthe-graphql.org](http://absinthe-graphql.org).